deusanyjunior/Sensors2PD/README.md

 You can check the sensors available for your device using the Debug switch option on menu.

-Wi-Fi levels
+WiFi levels
 -----------

-The Wi-Fi level varies between -1 dBm to -100dBm.
+The WiFi level varies between -1 dBm to -100dBm.

 Questions or comments
 =====================